Being Positive in Good Times and in Bad Times

-Though there is so much talk about positive thinking, there is misunderstanding of what it really is.
+We hear and read about positive thinking, but there is misunderstanding of what it really is.
 Being positive doesn't mean ignoring what is happening around you and living within some kind of a "positive bubble".

-You cannot expect someone going through problems or disasters, or living in difficult circumstances, to ignore his/her current condition and start thinking positively right away.
+You cannot expect someone going through problems or disasters, or living in difficult circumstances, to ignore his or her current condition and start thinking positively right away.

-It is easier to think positively when in comfortable situations, but not when in the midst of problems, disasters or a harsh situation, unless you are trained to do so.
+It is easier to think positively when in comfortable situations, but not when in the midst of problems, disasters or a difficult situation, unless you are trained to do so.

 Being positive, like any other skill, requires gradual development and training.
 No one can speak a new foreign language, before studying and practicing for some time.
 A person, who is not trained, cannot lift heavy weights, run or swim like a trained athlete.

 Saying that everything is going to be all right, forcing yourself to smile with no reason, or ignoring problems and difficulties, without trying to solve them, is not being positive.
 It is being unpractical.

 Positive people expect the best and believe that a bad situation would improve, but they are also practical people.
 They act, not just daydream.
 They look for opportunities and for solutions, instead of doing nothing and blaming everybody for their troubles.
 They do not dwell on their problems, live in self-pity and believe that they are victims.

 Being positive means maintaining a constructive and optimistic state of mind in good times as well as in bad times.

 When going through bad times, faced by disasters, misfortune or hardships, what good can you gain by becoming despondent, negative and unhappy?
 Why let circumstances and situations affect your moods and state of mind?
 Being positive might not make bad circumstances and condition disappear, as if by magic, but with a positive attitude you will be more in control of your state of mind, your reactions and your behavior, and therefore, in a better position to improve the situation.